-- A Taste of Power: Even though you lose your equipments before you can get a control.
-Desmond's still overleveled and can beat anything in a flash.
+- A Taste of Power: Even though you lose your equipment before you can get control, Desmond's still overleveled and can beat anything in a flash.
 After the first town, however, you're forced back into level 1.

 - All There in the Manual: The manual has the plots of the first two games, which never left Japan, summarised.
 The game even tells you to check it at a few points.